IrisShaders/ShaderDoc/iris-features.md

 These uniforms are used to identify and read aspects of the biome the player is currently in.
 These uniforms are defined the same as when using custom uniforms with these variables.

 `biome` identifies the biome currently occupied by the player.
-It's value can be compared with the same predefined constants as custom unfiorms using biome, for example: `BIOME_PLAINS`, `BIOME_RIVER`, `BIOME_DESERT`, `BIOME_SWAMP`, etc.
+It's value can be compared with the same predefined constants as custom uniforms using biome, for example: `BIOME_PLAINS`, `BIOME_RIVER`, `BIOME_DESERT`, `BIOME_SWAMP`, etc.

 `biome_category` identifies the biome category currently occupied by the player.
-It's value can be compared with the same predefined constants as custom unfiorms, the following are recognized:
+It's value can be compared with the same predefined constants as custom uniforms, the following are recognized:

 `CAT_NONE`, `CAT_TAIGA`, `CAT_EXTREME_HILLS`, `CAT_JUNGLE`, `CAT_MESA`, `CAT_PLAINS`, `CAT_SAVANNA`, `CAT_ICY`, `CAT_THE_END`, `CAT_BEACH`, `CAT_FOREST`, `CAT_OCEAN`, `CAT_DESERT`, `CAT_RIVER`, `CAT_SWAMP`, `CAT_MUSHROOM`, `CAT_NETHER`

 `biome_precipitation` tells what type of precipitation occurs in this biome.
 0 is no precipitation, 1 is rain, 2 is snow.
 The following defines can also be used: `PPT_NONE`, `PPT_RAIN`, `PPT_SNOW`.

-`rainfall` and `temperature` measure aspects of the biome as defined by Minecraft internally, and range in value form 0 to 1.
+`rainfall` and `temperature` measure aspects of the biome as defined by Minecraft internally.
+In vanilla Minecraft this will range in value from -0.7 to 2.0, however mods may have values outside that range.
+For more information, see the [Minecraft Wiki](https://minecraft.wiki/w/Biome).

 ### Declaration
 ```glsl